OKR vs KPI: What's the Difference — and Why Most Teams Get It Wrong

 • KPIs are about consistency → what we're trying to maintain or monitor

-Both are valuable - but serve very different purposes.
+Both are valuable — but they serve very different purposes.

 The Key Differences Between OKRs and KPIs

-While OKRs and KPIs both help teams measure progress, they serve different strategic functions.
-Here’s how they differ across key areas:
+While OKRs and KPIs both help teams track results, they serve different strategic functions.
+Here's how they differ across key dimensions:

 Category OKRs KPIs